MilesCranmer/AirspeedVelocity.jl/README.md

 # Examples

-You may then use the CLI with, e.g.,
+You may then use the CLI to generate benchmarks for any package with, e.g.,

 ```bash
 benchpkg Transducers --rev='v0.4.65,v0.4.70,master' --add='BangBang,ArgCheck,Referenceables,SplitApplyCombine'